sagarbiophysics/Subtomo-tutorials/source/80S_insitu/ts_preprocess.rst

 TOMOMAN will parse one EER file per tilt-series for number of EER frames and will calculare ``eer_grouping`` parameter to obtain set number of ``eer_dosefractions``.

 .. note ::
-     As of now, TOMOMAN doesn't support motion correction for tilt-series data in EER format using anything other than constant exposure over the course of a tilt-series.
+     As of now, TOMOMAN doesn't support motion correction for tilt-series data in EER format using anything other than constant exposure/tilt image over the course of a tilt-series.

 6. Submit this TOMOMAN job to SLURM.
 First, make sure the bash file has the correct ``paramfilename``.
 Then, in a terminal, run the bash script.